jcaillon/valet/docs/create-new-command.md

 Files starting with a `.` are ignored, so the commands defined inside them are never shown in the valet menu.

+All `*.sh` files under your Valet user directory will be sourced during build in order to find your commands.

+The search is recursive.
+This is handy because it means that you can separate your commands into several directories.
+You can even have multiple git repositories cloned of linked in your user directory to load commands that could be shared with your teammates or on the internet!

 ## 2. Define your new command

 Follow the example of the template to create a new `about_xxx` function that returns a YAML file describing your command. `xxx` is the function name of your command (see next chapter).